svgeesus/EuroMPE/Duophonic/pitch-dac.md

 Should CLR and RESET have been tied high?
 YES oops v.01 board does not, fixed in v.02:

 > If the RESET pin is not used, it should be hardwired to IOVCC.

+Also v0.1 board is **missing the input resistors** which should be matched to the feedback resistor and close tolerance to avoid introducing errors. **Redo the board!!**

 ## Board